 Michael Spanbauer completed his Ph.D. from Tulane University in 2018, following a half-decade of government policy research steeped in collaborative engagement within the Department of Economics.
 While at Tulane, Dr. Spanbauer researched the effects of government policies and initiatives.
 By the time he completed his education, Dr. Spanbauer had garnered over $79,000 in grant funding and $88,000 in fellowship funding, in addition to his academic scholarship awards.

 Dr. Spanbauer was then recruited into the National Strategic Planning & Analysis Research Center (NSPARC) at Mississippi State University in 2018.
-He was quickly moved into a leadership role on several strategically-important projects, where he has already helped to secure $11 million in grant funding.
+He was quickly moved into a leadership role on several strategically-important projects, where he has already helped to secure over $11 million in grant funding.
 Following these successes, Dr. Spanbauer was asked to provide leadership, coordination and guidance to NSPARC's research team.